-Philipp Paech is an Associate Professor of Financial Law and Regulation at LSE and the Director of LSE's Law and Financial Markets Project.
-Since 2007, he has been a Fellow at the Institute for Law and Finance at the University of Frankfurt.
-Before joining the LSE, from 2007-2010 he worked for the European Commission DG FISMA, and from 2002-2006 for UNIDROIT in Rome.
+Philipp Paech is an Associate Professor of Financial Law and Regulation at LSE.
+He joined LSE in 2010 and is now the Director of LSE's Law and Financial Markets Project.
+Since 2007, he has been a Fellow at the Institute for Law and Finance at the University of Frankfurt, becoming a Visiting Professor in 2015.
+Before joining the LSE, he spent many years at the heart of international legal and regulatory reform of the financial sector, working from 2007-2010 for the European Commission DG FISMA, and from 2002-2006 for UNIDROIT in Rome.
 Philipp holds a doctorate from the University of Bonn and obtained the Diploma of EU Studies from the University of Toulouse.
 He is a qualified lawyer admitted to the Bar of Frankfurt and a CEDR-accredited mediator in the UK.
 He has been awarded LSE's Excellence in Education Award 2017-18.
+His research spans the whole spectrum of financial law and regulation, including technology-enabled innovation.
 Philipp is the Chairman of the EU Commission's Expert Group on Regulatory Obstacles to Financial Innovation (ROFI-Group) and the lead author of '30 Recommendations on Regulation, Innovation and Finance', published by the EU Commission in December 2019.
 COURSE INSTRUCTORS